diogo-bruno/nodejs-wbot/README.md

 # NodeJS WBOT

-> A simple Nodejs BOT for whatsapp web and API send message
+> A NodeJS BOT for whatsapp web and API send message

 ## 🔍 Preview